Things to see and do at Lydford Gorge

 The Whitelady Waterfall

-At 90 feet, the Whitelady Waterfall is the highest in the south west of England.
-Depending on the weather it can be a gentle flow of water over the cliff face or turn into a raging torrent.
-It is great to experience it after periods of heavy rain when it is in full flow.
+At almost 30 meters, the Whitelady Waterfall is the highest in the south west of England.
+Depending on the weather it can be a gentle flow of water over the cliff face or a raging torrent crashing into the pool below.
+After a day of heavy rain it can be an exhilarating experience standing at the base of the Whitelady and feeling the spray on your face.

 The Devil's Cauldron